 But that’s where the similarities tend to stop.

 Stripe is very versatile, despite not having the same features as Square.
 For instance, it integrates with dozens of shopping carts including Easy Digital Downloads, Ecwid, and X-Cart.
-It also works with a variety of ecommerce platforms such as Squarespace, Shopify, and WooCommerce.
+It also works with a variety of ecommerce platforms such as Squarespace, Shopify, and Shopify alternatives like WooCommerce.

 Since Stripe was designed with online sellers in mind, it can connect to virtually any type of website, online sales platform, or ecommerce platform.
 And with over 98 apps to enhance the payment process, it’s only with Stripe that you’re going to truly be able to scale your online shop.

 Stripe doesn’t have an official WordPress plugin or integration.
 But there are plenty of plugin developers in the WordPress community who have made integrating Stripe into a WordPress site a cinch.

 Here are some common ways to set up Stripe for WordPress:

 - As a one-off payment page on a basic WordPress site that doesn’t have ecommerce functionality.

 - Using a form plugin such as Gravity Forms to collect payments, deposits, or donations.

 - With Easy Digital Downloads, a popular platform for those selling digital products.

 Square is the only payment gateway with a free online store feature that automatically connects to Square payments.
 It is also the only option that partners with an ecommerce platform (Weebly) and delivers Square payments with the platform for people to use.